-Like make other pre-existing medical conditions simply knowing that someone has been diagnosed with Paget’s Disease isn’t going to be enough information for a life insurance underwriter to make his or her decision about an individual’s life insurance application which is why most (if not all) life insurance companies are going to want to know a lot more about one’s Paget’s Disease diagnosis before they’ll be willing to make any kind of definitive decisions.
+Like make other pre-existing medical conditions simply knowing that someone has been diagnosed with Paget’s Disease isn’t going to be enough information for a life insurance underwriter to make his or her decision about an individual’s life insurance application which is why most (if not all) of the best term life insurance companies are going to want to know a lot more about one’s Paget’s Disease diagnosis before they’ll be willing to make any kind of definitive decisions.

 Why do life insurance companies care if I’ve been diagnosed with Paget’s Disease or Osteitis Deformans?

-The main reason why a life insurance company is going to “care” if an individual has been diagnosed with Paget’s Disease is because at the end of the day, Paget’s disease is a chronic medical condition that currently isn’t “curable” and can cause some pretty significant damages to one’s bones over time (particularly when poorly treated).
+The main reason why a life insurance company is going to “care” if an individual has been diagnosed with Paget’s Disease is that at the end of the day, Paget’s disease is a chronic medical condition that currently isn’t “curable” and can cause some pretty significant damages to one’s bones over time (particularly when poorly treated).

 Which is why…

-We wanted to take a moment and describe exactly what Paget’s Disease is as well as highlight some of the most common symptoms/complications that can arise as a result of this disease so that we can have a better understanding of exactly what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+We wanted to take a moment and describe what Paget’s Disease is as well as highlight some of the most common symptoms/complications that can arise as a result of this disease so that we can have a better understanding of exactly what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.

 Paget’s Disease (Osteitis Deformans) Defined:

 Paget’s Bone Disease is a disease that interferes or inhibits one’s own body from being able to “recycle” new bone tissue as old bone tissue deteriorates.
 Over time, this “interference” will cause the affected bones to become fragile and deformed in some cases.
 The most commonly affected bones will include those in the pelvis, skull, spine, and legs.